 Björn-Ole KAMM is responsible for the program’s general coordination, administration and application management at Kyoto University.
 He is in charge of the teaching coordination and planning and provides guidance for current as well as prospective students on all general matters of their studies, from the application process to matters of study planning and going abroad to the partner in Germany.

-In Kyoto, KURATA Shōko at the Office for the Promotion of International Exchange (OPIX) also assists students with enrollment, housing, and scholarships.
+In Kyoto, KURATA Shōko at the Office for the Promotion of International Exchange (OPIX) also assists students with enrollment, housing, and financial supports.

 You may also want to consult the following documents (PDFs!):